BenBarnes7/benbarnes7.github.io/Untitled-1.md

  There are a few characteristics that may be analyzed during stakeholder analysis to develop clear insights about the identified stakeholders.
 The information from this analysis may help with decision making when establishing roles and responsibilities and determining how best to engage and collaborate with stakeholders.
 Some of these characteristics might include the following: attitude, experience, interests, level of influence.

-**        Inputs:**
+**Inputs:**

-- **••**** Elicitation Results:**  consist of the business analysis information obtained from competed elicitation activities.
+- **Elicitation Results:**  consist of the business analysis information obtained from competed elicitation activities.
 With continued collaboration with stakeholders, the elicitation results may aid in identifying additional stakeholders.
 Described in further detail in Sections 6.3 &amp; 6.4
-- **••**** Situation Statement:** Section 4.2
+- **Situation Statement:** Section 4.2
-- **••**** Stakeholder Register:** is a product document that includes the identification, assessment and classification of project/product stakeholders.
+- **Stakeholder Register:** is a product document that includes the identification, assessment and classification of project/product stakeholders.
 The stakeholder register provides the most current list of stakeholders for performing stakeholder analysis.

 **Tools &amp; Techniques:**

-- **••**** Job Analysis:** is a technique used to identify the requirements and competencies to effectively perform a job or role.
+- **Job Analysis:** is a technique used to identify the requirements and competencies to effectively perform a job or role.
 It can be used during business analysis to gain insights into stakeholder roles, which may be helpful when the product may revise a workflow or business process, or create new roles.
-- **••**** Persona Analysis:** is a fictional character created to represent an individual or group of stakeholders, termed a user class.
+- **Persona Analysis:** is a fictional character created to represent an individual or group of stakeholders, termed a user class.
 A persona may include any number of descriptive features the team decides are worth capturing – for example, a name, narrative, goals, behaviors, motivations, hobbies, environment, demographics, and skills.
 The persona narrative tells a story about the user class.
 The objective is to draw out stakeholder requirements to determine how a user class interacts with a solution.
 This tool may be used in product development or IT systems to design or map out user experiences and workflows.
-- **••**** RACI Model:** is a type of responsibility assignment matrix that uses Responsible, Accountable, Consult, and Inform designations to define the involvement of stakeholders in activities.
+- **RACI Model:** is a type of responsibility assignment matrix that uses Responsible, Accountable, Consult, and Inform designations to define the involvement of stakeholders in activities.
 It can be used to communicate the roles and responsibilities of those involved in the business analysis effort.
 This tool may minimize confusion of roles, conflicts and areas where responsibilities overlap.
-- **••**** Stakeholder Maps:** are a collection of techniques used for analyzing how stakeholders relate to one another and to the solution under analysis.
+- **Stakeholder Maps:** are a collection of techniques used for analyzing how stakeholders relate to one another and to the solution under analysis.

 **       **